Sarah BerryWeb Marketing Consultant

-That’s why the company created a campaign that you can use to inspire your Black Friday email marketing campaign.
+That’s why the company created a campaign that you can use to inspire your Black Friday email ideas.

-For this email marketing campaign, Chew focused on personalization.
+For this email marketing campaign, Chewy focused on personalization.
 Personalization is a common email marketing tactic because it works.

 - Stand out in a user’s inbox with a personalized subject line